mikeal/bent/README.md

 Bent takes options which constrain what is accepted by the client.
 Any response that falls outside the constraints will generate an error.

-You can provide these options in any order, and Bent will figure out which option is which by inspecting the option's type.
+You can provide these options in any order, and Bent will figure out which option is which by inspecting the option's type and content.
 ```javascript
 const post = bent('http://localhost:3000/', 'POST', 'json', 200);
 const response = await post('cars/new', {name: 'bmw', wheels: 4});